Quint, a Luxury-Centric Metaverse Ecosystem, Is Gearing up for a Spectacular Token Pre-sale

 DUBAI, UAE, April 5, 2022 /PRNewswire/ -- Quint, the cryptocurrency ecosystem commissioned by the industry titan Rahul Chaudhary, Managing Director of CG Corp Global, is gearing up for the spectacular pre-sale of its Quint token on April 7th 2022 at 8pm GMT.

-Listed in the Forbes Global List since 2013, Rahul Chaudhary's multibillion-dollar CG encompasses 79 brands and 167 companies across diverse industry sectors.
+Rahul Chaudhary's CG Corp.
+Global is the only truly Nepalese multinational conglomerate with a history stretching back 140 years and spanning four generations.
+Listed in the Forbes Global List since 2013, the multibillion-dollar CG encompasses 79 brands and 167 companies across a diverse set of industry sectors that include FMCG, hospitality, real estate, telecoms, hydropower, banking, financial services, education and more.

 Quint's mission is to connect the Metaverse with the real-world, offering investors real-life rewards against the Quint token.